Timthreetwelve/DriveInfo/DiskDriveInfo/Readme.txt

 drive wakes up the window will appear.
 There also seems to be a delay if a network drive recently became unavailable.

+You can choose to have the disk size and free columns display in either GB (1000^3) or in GiB (1024^3).
+The column headers will changes accordingly.

 All columns in the grid are sortable by clicking on the column header.
 Multiple columns may be sorted by holding Shift while clicking on the column header.